 It is arranged in four sections: Introduction and Examination of American Government, Background of Political Thought and Practice, American Government in the 19th Century, and Leviathon: American Government in the 20th Century.
 That last section title should give you a clear idea of Carson's views of government!

 The arrangement makes it possible to use the book in sections.
 You might do the introduction, then use the second section in conjunction with world history studies.
-The last two sections could be studied in conjunction with U.S. History.
+The last two sections could be studied in conjunction with U.S. history.
 Thus, reading the book could be spread out over a couple of years.
-There are no questions or quizzes with the book, but I suggest that parents and teens read the book together and discuss it.
-Carson makes little attempt to hide his opinions, and the book is all the more interesting for it.
-This is one of the books I would put on the "must read" list.
+However, the usual approach is to complete the study of government in one semester.

 Boundary Stone, the publisher of this textbook, has produced a study guide for students and a teacher's guide, both written by Cathe Cleveland.
 Previously, there were no study questions, teacher's guide, or answer keys for the textbook.
 So these two new resources make this textbook much more usable than it is on its own.
 Both the student study guide and the teacher guide are available as PDFs.
 Students using the course as laid out in the guides will also read The Law by Frederic Bastiat.
 You can download a copy of The Law for free, or you can buy a printed copy.